Justice-Reaper/rpcEnum/README.md

 # RpcEnum
-This Bash script enables convenient scanning of the MSRPC service
+This Bash script allows for convenient enumeration of the MSRPC service

 # Features
 - Enumerate domain users